Considerate-Digital/whatdo/README.md

 whatdo list --help
 ```

-## Why open source?
-We chose the **GNU Affero General Public License v3 (AGPLv3)** because we believe that measuring website carbon emissions is a utility that should be available to every website owner and operator.
-By opting for the AGPLv3, we have made sure that any future development and distribution of CarbonClicks will be available to everyone.
-The internet uses a huge amount of energy each year and CarbonClicks is a tool that can be used to aid developers and website owners to lower their digital emissions.

-We have provided [an overview](/AGPLv3_INFO.md) of the AGPLv3 license to roughly outline how it works.
-For more detail please read [the full license](/LICENSE).

 ## Contributing
 We welcome contributions from everyone, whether that's fixing some of the core code or a spelling mistake.
-If you're interested in making contributions to CarbonClicks then please read our "Code of Conduct" before you make any suggestions or send a pull request.
+If you're interested in making contributions to this project then please read our "Code of Conduct" before you make any suggestions or send a pull request.

 To get started working on the codebase, follow our [development setup guide](/DEV_SETUP.md).